cogeotiff/rio-tiler/docs/src/models.md

 >>> (256, 256, 3)
 ```

-- **post_process**: Apply rescaling or/and rio-color formula to the data array.
+- **post_process**: Apply rescaling or/and `color-operations` formula to the data array.
 Returns a new ImageData instance.

 ```python
 import numpy